labbcb/rnnr/docs/index.md

 This is very important for Cromwell to create hard links and generate task command.

 All computing servers have Docker installed.
-One compute server runs Cromwell and RNNR master server instances including databases (hostname `master`).
+One compute server runs Cromwell and RNNR main server instances including databases (hostname `main`).
 This server will not execute tasks because Cromwell instance uses lot of memory when executing complex workflows.
 The other 4 compute servers run RNNR worker server instances (hostname `worker1`, `worker2`, `worker3`, `worker4`).

-First we have to deploy RNNR master server.
+First we have to deploy RNNR main server.

 ```bash
 docker network create rnnr